lirangofer-spec/OCR-Validation/README.md

 # OCR-Validation
-### Run the following in order to isntall all packages:
+### Run the following in order to install all packages:
 ```
 pip install requirements.txt
 ```